 To calculate the expected normal we look at the user’s individual situation and expectations.
 A user’s network experience expectations while working in an office with a 100Gb LAN connection are probably a little different from that of their home office with a 10MB Wi-Fi network.

 You also need to account for the fact that the expected ‘normal’ can depend on time of day and day of week.
 For instance, Monday morning when everyone logs in at the same time, the authentication is likely a little slower for everyone and therefor shouldn’t be compared to Friday afternoon.
-The user might not even notice this, but a normal monitoring tool would and could give off a false alert if you don’t account for those specific time related situations.
+The user might not even notice this, but a normal monitoring tool could and probably would give off a false alert if you don’t account for those specific time related situations.

 And similar for all the different services.
 Each workload/service consists of multiple functions and APIs needed to be accessible for the services to be used.
 Sometimes individually, sometimes in sequence.
 Understanding the intricacies of connectivity between them and the ability to track them gives us the ability to indicate if an outage is affecting for instance all of OneDrive (including the web interface) or only when opened in the desktop client.
 Giving you the ability to redirect your users in the case only one of the two clients is affected.